oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 This code sets up an authentication strategy using an HTTP bearer token.

+We are using the keys to look up the associated orgs.
+The way this is set up, it supports scaling across customers.

 ### Adding the API endpoint for retrieving todo items

 1. Right after the code above, add the following code: